jarun/buku/README.md

 There are several [projects based on `buku`](#related-projects), including a browser plug-in.

+Missing a feature?
+There's a rolling [ToDo List](https://github.com/jarun/Buku/issues/251) with identified tasks.
 Contributions are welcome!
-There's a rolling [ToDo List](https://github.com/jarun/Buku/issues/251) with identified tasks.
 Please follow the [PR guidelines](https://github.com/jarun/Buku/wiki/PR-guidelines).

 *Love smart and efficient terminal utilities?
 Explore my repositories.
 Buy me a cup of coffee if they help you.*